 Kneading with your hands is the trick to making Fathead pizza dough blend well in the third step of the recipe.
 Especially when working with coconut flour, the mixture dries and solidifies quickly.
 Just keep using your hands to squeeze and knead until the dough is uniform.
 You can always reheat a little to soften the cheese again, but don’t overdo it, to avoid cooking the eggs.

 The oven time for this Fathead pizza crust will vary depending on how thinly you roll (or spread) it out.
 I did find that it cooks a bit more quickly than the original.
-I like my pizza crust very thin, so it only took about eight minutes for mine, but you can adjust the thickness to your liking.
+I like my low carb pizza crust very thin, so it only took about eight minutes for mine, but you can adjust the thickness to your liking.
 Just watch it in the oven, and poke more holes in the top if it starts to bubble up.

 I’m still torn between this Fathead pizza crust and my almond flour pizza crust.
 We’ll just have to keep alternating between them for pizza night!
 What about you, which keto pizza crust do you like better?